 If your estate plan is more than a few years old, then your mental disability plan is likely out of date for the following reasons:

 1. Are your health care directives compliant with HIPAA?
 While the federal Health Insurance Portability and Accountability Act (known as “HIPAA” for short) was enacted in 1996, the rules governing it were not effective until April 14, 2003.
 Thus, if your estate plan was created before then and you have not updated it since, then you will definitely need to sign new health care directives (an Advance Medical Directive and a Living Will – insert the names of these documents in your state) so that they are in compliance with the HIPAA rules.
+Such resources can provide you with critical information that you might be looking over, which can cause problems if they go unnoticed.
 With that said, it’s possible that health care directives signed in later years lack HIPAA language, so check with your estate planning attorney just to make sure that your estate plan documents reference and take into consideration the HIPAA rules.

 2. Is your Power of Attorney stale?
 How old is your Power of Attorney?
 Banks and other financial institutions are often wary of accepting Powers of Attorney that are more than a couple of years old.
 This means that if you become incapacitated, your agent could have to jump through hoops to get your stale Power of Attorney honored, if it can be done at all.
 This could cost your family valuable time and money.
 Aside from this, in the past few years several states (including Florida and Ohio) have enacted new laws governing Powers of Attorney.
 If you want to increase the likelihood that your Power of Attorney will work without any hitches if you lose your mental capacity, update and redo your Power of Attorney every few years so that it doesn’t end up becoming a stale and useless piece of paper.